vivecuervo7/fastendpoints-mediatr-examples/Presentation/pages/03-how-does-fastendpoints-help.md

 </v-click>

 <!--
-FastEndpoints addresses this concern by pushing us into a single endpoint per class or file approach.
+FastEndpoints addresses this concern by pushing us into a single endpoint per class approach.

 Conceptually, our presentation layer becomes the code that describes our route.